silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   });
 ```

-The option baseDir tells BrowserSync which directory to watch, make sure that all produced files are contained within this directory or Browser Sync won't be able to pick them up.
+The option baseDir tells Browser Sync which directory to watch, make sure that all produced files are contained within this directory or Browser Sync won't be able to pick them up.

-Note: if you're already running a local server via apache for example, you can set the proxy option to let Browser Sync which address to automatically reload.
+Note: if you're already running a local server via apache for example, you can set the proxy option to let Browser Sync know which address to automatically reload.

-Now let's make a function to reload the browser page.
-I will not expose this function since it will only be internal to gulp process.
+Now let's write a function to reload the browser page.
+We will not expose this function since it will only be internal to the Gulp process.

 ```javascript
   let reload = () => {